PipedreamHQ/pipedream/docs/docs/code/nodejs/rerun/README.md

 ### Passing `context` to `$.flow.rerun`

 Within a Node.js code step, `$.context.run.context` contains the `context` passed from the prior call to `rerun`.
+This lets you pass data from one run to another.
 For example, if you call:

 ```javascript
 $.flow.rerun(1000, { hello: "world" })